-At the onset of winter, the temperatures begin to dive, and the warm sandy beaches are no longer the same.
-However, maintaining your home to have warm, favorable temperatures conducive for indoors is a top priority.
+At the onset of winter, the temperatures begin to drop, and the warm sandy beaches are no longer the same.
+However, maintaining your home to have warm, favorable temperatures conducive to being indoors is a top priority.
 Below are practical and straightforward steps you can use to keep your home warm.

 USE HEAVY DRAPES

 The objective during winter is to conserve warmth inside the house to prevent loss to the environment.
 Therefore, you can change your light curtain sheers for heavy drapes to keep your house warm.
 Additionally, you can open them during the day to allow maximum sunlight warmth to heat your home, and then close them down at sunset.
 The extra drapes will increase the insulation.

 When cold air seeps into your rooms during the winter, it will cause temperature fluctuations, which will leave you feeling cold.
 Therefore, you should ensure you seal any air spaces on your windows, which can allow cold air to come in.
 A simple trick would be placing your hand along your window edges to detect any holes.
 Consequently, you can seal the gaps to prevent heat loss to the outside.
 You can also tweak it a notch higher by insulating windows to be more energy efficient.
 Another technique is to ensure your doors don’t have leaks along the edges.

 Mostly, you might feel the effect on the top or bottom parts, allowing cold air into your home even when you close the doors.
 You can add weather strips on the edges, which will prevent cold air from coming in and the loss of warm air.
 You can also draught-proof your windows.

 You can use draft blockers, foam strips, and even silicone sealant to eliminate any gaping holes and leaks during the proofing.